jhimanka/saa/README.md

 Finnish Meterological Institute forecasts

+## NB

+The XML format has changed; the master branch is the old format, v2 branch is the new format.

 ## Installation

 An api key used to be a requirement, but now access is open to everybody.
 More info at